M6 heavy tank: Development history

 However, by the time the M6 was ready for production, the Armored Corps had lost interest in the project.
-The advantages the M6 offered over medium tanks – its much thicker armor and slightly more powerful gun – were offset partly by the shortcomings of the design – such as very high silhouette, awkward internal layout and reliability problems – and partly by logistical concerns due to its weight.
+The advantages the M6 offered over medium tanks – its much thicker armor and slightly more powerful gun – were offset partly by the shortcomings of the design such as very high silhouette, awkward internal layout, reliability problems, and partly by logistical concerns due to its weight.

-In early 1942, the Ordnance Department set a production target of 250 a month, with Fisher as a second contractor to meet a planned expansion in the size of the army.
-However, by September, the focus had changed, with tank production scaled back and more aircraft for the USAAF.
-Under this new "Army Supply Program", the M6 production was cut from 5,000 to a little over 100.
+In early 1942, the Ordnance Department set a production target of 250 a month with Fisher as a second contractor to meet a planned expansion in the size of the army.
+However, by September, the focus had changed with tank production scaled back and more aircraft desired for the USAAF.
+Under this new "Army Supply Program," the M6 production was cut from 5,000 to a little over 100.

-By the end of 1942, the Armored Corps were of the opinion that the new M4 Sherman gave adequate solution for the time, while being reliable, cheap and much easier to transport and they had no need for a heavy tank.
+By the end of 1942, the Armored Corps was of the opinion that the new M4 Sherman gave adequate solution for the time while being reliable, cheap, and much easier to transport.
+Thus, they had no need for a heavy tank.
 In 1943, the production target was reduced again, down to 40, as an economic cut-off.

 Production M6 and pilot M6A1 examples were evaluated at Fort Knox in the early part of 1943.
-The reports were critical of the awkward and inefficient crew stations, and the superfluous 37mm gun.
+The reports were critical of the awkward and inefficient crew stations and the superfluous 37mm gun.
 However, in October, the tank had performed well enough at Aberdeen Proving Ground to proceed.

-The Ordnance Corps had expected the 76 mm gun to be lacking, and the T1E1 prototype was tested with a T7 90 mm gun and was found to be a satisfactory gun platform, although the poor turret layout was again noted.
+The Ordnance Corps had expected the 76 mm gun to be lacking and the T1E1 prototype was tested with a T7 90 mm gun and was found to be a satisfactory gun platform, although the poor turret layout was again noted.
 By this point, the M6 had been cancelled.

 In August 1944, the Ordnance Corps recommended modifying the T1E1s to build 15 specially armored and armed tanks to meet a need for attacking heavily fortified areas.
-These 77-ton vehicles – designated M6A2E1 – with thicker (equivalent to 7.5 in vertical protection) glacis armor and a turret developed for the T29 Heavy Tank, armed with a T5E1 105 mm gun but no increase in engine power.
+These 77-ton vehicles – designated M6A2E1 – with thicker (equivalent to 7.5 in vertical protection) glacis armor and a turret developed for the T29 Heavy Tank, armed with a T5E1 105 mm gun, but no increase in engine power.
 Ordnance believed they could be delivered by November.
 The proposal was put to the supreme commander in Europe General Eisenhower, who rejected them as impracticable.
 Two tanks were used to test the T29 turret and gun, but their armor was not modified.

 On 14 December 1944, the M6 was declared obsolete.
 Only 40 had been produced and they never left US soil.
-Several toured the United States for propaganda purposes, where they gave performance displays (such as car crushing) at War Bond drives and the like.
-All were eventually scrapped except for a single T1E1, which was put on display at the United States Army Ordnance Museum, Aberdeen, Maryland.
+Several toured the United States for propaganda purposes where they gave performance displays (such as car crushing) at War Bond drives and the like.
+All were eventually scrapped except for a single T1E1 which was put on display at the United States Army Ordnance Museum, Aberdeen, Maryland.

 The British used the horizontal volute spring suspension system of the M6 in the first of their two A33 Heavy Assault Tank "Excelsior" prototypes.